 PSLF forgives the remaining balance on Direct Federal Loans after a borrower makes 120 qualifying monthly payments while working for a qualifying employer.

-To qualify for PSLF, you must be working full-time for a qualified employer, or at least 30 hours per week.
-Eligible loans include federal Direct Loans and federal loans that were consolidated into a federal consolidation Loan.
-Private student loans, Federal Family Education Loans (FFEL) and Federal Perkins Loans are not eligible for public service loan forgiveness.
+To qualify, you must be working full-time or a minimum of 30 hours per week for a public service loan forgiveness (PSLF) qualifying employer.
+Eligible loans include Federal Direct Loans and federal loans that were consolidated into a federal consolidation loan.
+Private student loans like Nelnet or Navient student loans, Federal Family Education Loans (FFEL), graduate PLUS loans, and Federal Perkins Loans are not eligible for public service loan forgiveness.

 To benefit from PSLF, you will have to change to an income-driven repayment plan.
 These plans offer a new monthly payment based on your income and extend your repayment term to 20 or 25 years.
 (If you remain in a standard repayment plan, you’ll pay off your loan in 10 years, leaving nothing to forgive.)
 Qualifying repayment plans include all income-driven repayment plans: